Display to header level

 The offered resolution should inform the board whether the acquisition is consistent with the policies of the organization and, if not, what aspects are at variance with policies.

 During the due diligence period, who will review and evaluate the due diligence reports?
-If title, survey or environmental risks are uncovered, who in the non-profit has authority to exercise rights of termination (and perhaps lose the deposit)?
-Or negotiate a purchase price adjustment in exchange for assuming some risk?
+If title, survey, or environmental problems or risks are uncovered, who in the nonprofit has authority to exercise rights of termination (and perhaps lose the deposit)?
+Is someone authorized to negotiate a lowering of the purchase price in response to these problems or risks?
 The resolution should address these questions.
 There is usually no time to convene a special meeting of the board and, unless covered by the initial resolution or delegated to a board committee by the bylaws, no one may have clear authority to act on behalf of the organization.

 In Pennsylvania, documents to be recorded must include the signature of a duly authorized officer of the corporation.

-Until recently, Pennsylvania law required an attestation by the secretary or assistant secretary of the organization.
+Pennsylvania law in the past required an attestation by the secretary or assistant secretary of the organization.
 As a result, corporate resolutions sometimes mistakenly elevate the secretary from an attester to a signatory, authorizing “the President and Secretary or Assistant Secretary” to sign.
 The safest verbiage is “the President or any officer”—don’t even mention the secretary.

 A phrase such as “the President and any Vice-President may sign on behalf of the organization” means that two persons must attend closing and sign documents.
 Do not use “and” unless that is the desired result.
 If only one officer’s signature is desired, and the intent is to widen the scope of possible signers, use the word “or” as the connector; for example, “the Executive Director or any officer....”